khaledmostafaismaiel/xtrabackup-man/README.md

 ![Percona XtraBackup](https://img.shields.io/badge/XtraBackup-8.x-orange)
 ![AWS S3](https://img.shields.io/badge/AWS-S3-yellow?logo=amazon-aws)

-A **robust, enterprise-grade backup and restore solution** for large-scale MySQL databases with point-in-time recovery capabilities.
+**Originally built with a collection of Bash shell scripts, this project has been refactored into a Laravel Zero application**, providing the same robust, enterprise‑grade backup and restore capabilities with a more maintainable, extensible codebase.

 ## ✨ Features

-- 🔄 **Automated Full Backups** - Daily full backups using Percona XtraBackup
+- 🔄 Automated Full Backups – Daily full backups using Percona XtraBackup
-- 📝 **Binary Log Archiving** - Continuous binlog archiving every 30 minutes for PITR
+- 📝 Binary Log Archiving – Continuous binlog archiving every 30 minutes for PITR
-- ☁️ **S3 Integration** - Automatic upload to AWS S3 for offsite storage
+- ☁️ S3 Integration – Automatic upload to AWS S3 for off‑site storage
-- ⏱️ **Point-in-Time Recovery** - Restore to any specific timestamp
+- ⏱️ Point‑in‑Time Recovery – Restore to any specific timestamp
-- 🧹 **Automatic Cleanup** - Configurable retention policies for local and S3 backups
+- 🧹 Automatic Cleanup – Configurable retention policies for local and S3 backups
-- 🔒 **Secure Configuration** - Environment-based configuration with no hardcoded credentials
+- 🔒 Secure Configuration – Environment‑based configuration with no hard‑coded credentials
-- 📊 **Comprehensive Logging** - Detailed logging for monitoring and troubleshooting
+- 📊 Comprehensive Logging – Detailed logging for monitoring and troubleshooting

 ---